jrkre/219-programming-project-part3/README.md

-## Project Part 1 For CS219: Computer Organization
+## Project Part 3 For CS219: Computer Organization

-This project is the first iteration of a project meant to emulate an ARM processor by taking in instructions in a text file.
+This project is the third iteration of a project meant to emulate an ARM processor by taking in instructions in a text file.
+It emulates loading and operating on registers as opposed to immediate operands.

 This software is designed as is for an in class project.
 ## Installation